Introduction to Statstical Theory of Fluid Turbulence: Renormalization Group Analysis of Fluid Turbulence

 \subsubsection{Callan-Symanzik Equation for Turbulence}

-DeDominicis and Martin \cite{DeDo} and Teodorovich \cite{Teod} obtained the RG equation using functional integral.
+\citet{DeDominicis:PRA1979} and \citet{Teodorovich:JETP1989} obtained the RG equation using functional integral.
 Teodorovich obtained $K_{Ko}=2.447$, which is in not in good agreement with the experimental data, though it is not too far away.
 It has been shown that Wilson's shell-renormalization and RG through Callan-Symanzik equation are equivalent procedure.
 However, careful comparison of RG schemes in turbulence is not completely worked out.

 In the following discussion we will discuss McComb's RG scheme is some detail.
 The other schemes have been discussed in great lengths in several books and review articles.
 After renormalization, in Section \ref{sec:analytic-energy} we will discuss the computation of energy fluxes.
 These calculations are done using self-consistent field theory, a scheme very similar to DIA.
 At the end we will describe Eddy-damped quasi-normal Markovian approximation, which is very similar to the energy flux calculation.